 Lime juice adds the sour, and chili peppers add the heat.
-For the chili peppers you could use Thai chilis, or as I did, a Hungarian long red pepper, which is very very hot.
+For the chili peppers, you could use Thai chilis, or as I did, a Hungarian long red pepper, which is very very hot.

-As a matter of course, always check your pepper for heat factor prior to putting it into your dish.
+As a matter of course, always check your pepper for heat factor before putting it into your dish.
 You can always adjust the heat before, but it's hard to do after the fact.
 Remember, the membranes and seeds have the most heat, so if the flesh of the pepper is hot, you may want to reconsider adding seeds.

 Unless you like it really hot.